vipeller/aio_gp_test/README.md

 Use the imported metadata and telemetry of assets to build rich digital represenations in Ontology.

 #### 1. Map Azure Device Registry Assets to Entities in Ontology
 Link asset metadata (non-timeseries data) from a Lakehouse table to an entity instance.
+For step-by-step instructions see: [Ingest Asset Telemetry to Microsoft Fabric](./doc/ONTOLOGY_MAPPING_METADATA.md)

 #### 2. Map Asset Telemetry to Entities in Ontology
 Link asset telemetry (timeseries data) from Eventstream to an entity instance.
+For step-by-step instructions see: [ Map Asset Telemetry to Entities in Ontology](./doc/ONTOLOGY_MAPPING_TELEMETRY.md)